 Key Findings for Cursor’s Web Fetch Behavior, Cursor-interpreted

-1. Run `python web_fetch_testing_framework.py --test {test ID} --track interpreted`
+python web_fetch_testing_framework.py --test {test ID} --track interpreted - Review terminal output

-4. Open a new Cursor chat session and paste the prompt into the chat window
+token estimate, truncation status, content completeness, Markdown formatting integrity - Open a new Cursor session, paste prompt into chat window

-gap between the model's self report and actual fetch behavior is a finding
+between agent’s self report and actual fetch behavior is a finding - Log structured metadata as described in

-7. Ensure log results are saved to `cursor-web-fetch/results/cursor-interpreted/results.csv`
+framework-reference.md - Ensure log results saved to

-*All results logged as “Methods tested:
+*Results logged as “Methods tested:

 Platform Limit Summary